Terms and Conditions

 Customer shall pay all invoices issued under this Agreement in full without deduction, offset, withholding, or counterclaim.

-Failure to dispute an invoice within the specified period shall constitute acceptance of the invoice.
+Failure to dispute an invoice in accordance with Section 4.4.2 shall constitute Customer’s final and irrevocable acceptance of such invoice.

-Customer agrees to provide all materials, information, approvals, data, platform access, and operational cooperation reasonably required for Company to perform the Services.
+Customer shall provide all materials, information, approvals, data, platform access, and operational cooperation reasonably required for Company to perform the Services.

-Any implementation timelines, campaign launches, project schedules, performance reviews, or service milestones may be extended by a period equal to the duration of the Customer delay.
+(ii) any implementation timelines, campaign launches, project schedules, performance reviews, or service milestones may be extended by a period equal to the duration of the Customer delay; and

-Customer acknowledges that Company shall be deemed ready and willing to perform the Services during any such delay and that Customer’s payment obligations shall remain unchanged.
+(iii) Company shall be deemed ready and willing to perform the Services.

 6. Warranty and Disclaimer